 It is suitable in new

-or existing commercial and buildings.It can be used for planter boxes podium planters or green roofs on residential or commercial buildings.
-Due to its durability and seamless nature mastic asphalt can be laid to minimal falls and has been on many New Zealand buildings,.
-Unlike sheet membranes there are no herbicides within the membrane.
+or existing commercial buildings.It can be used for planter boxes,podiums or green roofs on residential or commercial buildings.
+Due to its durability and seamless nature mastic asphalt can be laid to minimal falls including Zero and has been applied on many New Zealand buildings,.
 Mastic asphalt is laid 20mm thick and is monolithic therefore it cannot be penetrated by roots and is suitable for potable water.

 New Zealand Building Code (NZBC)